elemental/elemental-web/source/doc-dev/core/matrix/cxx.rst

 whereas the complex double-precision equivalent could use :cpp:type:`Complex\<double>`, which is currently a typedef for ``std::complex<double>``.

-The underlying data storage for :cpp:class:`Matrix\<T>` is simply a contiguous buffer that stores entries in a column-major fashion with a *leading dimension* which is only required to be at least as large as the height of the matrix (so that entry :math:`(i,j)` is located at position ``i+j*ldim``).
+The underlying data storage for :cpp:class:`Matrix\<scalarType>` is simply a contiguous buffer that stores entries in a column-major fashion with a *leading dimension* which is only required to be at least as large as the height of the matrix (so that entry :math:`(i,j)` is located at position ``i+j*ldim``).
-For modifiable instances of the :cpp:class:`Matrix\<T>` class, the routine :cpp:func:`Matrix\<T>::Buffer` returns a pointer to the underlying buffer, while :cpp:func:`Matrix\<T>::LDim` returns the leading dimension; these two routines could be used to directly perform the equivalent of the first code sample as follows:
+For modifiable instances of the :cpp:class:`Matrix\<scalarType>` class, the routine
+:cpp:func:`Matrix\<scalarType>::Buffer` returns a pointer to the underlying buffer, while :cpp:func:`Matrix\<scalarType>::LDim` returns the leading dimension; these two routines could be used to directly perform the equivalent of the first code sample as follows: